Close Alert Banner

 Preschool B (3-5 years)

-Preschoolers learn to jump into chest-deep water without assistance, submerge and exhale under water.
-They glide on front and back 3m and work on flutter kick on back.
-Fitness swim 2-4m unassisted.
+Preschoolers jump into chest-deep water and get in and get out wearing a PFD.
+They submerge and exhale under water.
+They glide on front and back 3m and with a buoyant aid will flutter kick on back 5m.
+Fitness swim 2—4m unassisted.

 Preschool C (3-5 years)

-Preschoolers try both a jump and side roll into deep water while wearing a PFD.
-They recover objects from the waist-deep water, work on kicking and gliding through the water on front and back unassisted.
-Fitness swim 7-9m unassisted.
+Preschoolers try both a jump and a side roll into deep water while wearing a PFD.
+They recover objects from the bottom in waist-deep water.
+They work on kicking and gliding through the water on front and back unassisted.
+Fitness swim is 7—9m unassisted.

 Preschool D (3-5 years)

-Preschoolers learn independent jumps into the deep water, and recover objects from chest-deep water.
-Front crawl is introduced in this level.
-Fitness swim is 7-9 m unassisted.
+Preschoolers learn independent jumps into deep water and exit.
+They open their eyes under water and recover objects from chest-deep water.
+Front crawl is introduced at this level and for 2—3m unassisted.
+Fitness swim is 7—9m unassisted.

 Preschool E (3-5 years)

-Preschooler build on deep water skills by doing a forward roll with a PFD.
-They develop endurance by doing interval training and fitness swim 10-12m.
-Whip kick is introduced.
+Preschoolers build on deep water skills by demonstrating a forward roll entry with a PFD.
+They develop endurance by holding their breath under water for up to 10 sec.
+Interval training and whip kick is introduced at this level.
+Fitness swim 10—12m unassisted.

 Swimmer Levels (6 years and up)